+In Package 5A, 24 access ways have been identified, including both temporary access "roads" and "routes."
 Engineers are also considering utilizing timber mats or similar treatment, which will require clearing and minimal grading of less than 6 inches.
 If this option is selected, then a pedestrian survey in advance of construction is recommended over testing or monitoring.
+Testing or monitoring is recommended for three Temporary Off-Site Access Roads: 5A-05-RD, Sta 50345+00, 5A-10-RD, Sta 50550+00, and 5A-14-RD, Sta 50829+00.

 In all, 22 segments of this section deviate outside of the permitted cable route and are known as "Excursions."
-Of these, eight were not in areas already associated with work areas for HDDs and Splices y previously analyzed for archeological sensitivity.
-Excursion S8-20 located north and south of Youmans Road is recommended for additional archeological testing or monitoring.
-Additionally, the long deviation known as Excursion S8-22 which parallels an old sidetrack should also be archeologically tested or monitored during construction.
+Of these, eight were not in areas already associated with work areas for HDDs and Splices previously analyzed for archeological sensitivity.
+Excursion S8-22 which parallels an old sidetrack should be archeologically tested or monitored during construction.
 No other excursions require archeological work.